Anoenymous/DaL/README.md

 # An Example Experiment of *DaL*
-The main program *DaL_main.py* is defaultly an example experiment that evaluates *DaL* with 5 sample sizes of *Lrzip*, each repeated 30 times, without hyperparameter tuning for the models (to save demonstrate time).
+The main program *DaL_main.py* is defaultly an example experiment that evaluates *DaL* with 5 sample sizes of *Lrzip*, each repeated 5 times, without hyperparameter tuning (to save demonstration time).

 A succussful run would produce similar messages as below: